 While technically speaking, it is one unit that contains several electronic control modules, in everyday speech, it is typically only referred to as the ATV’s ECU or ECM.

-Throughout the rest of this post, I will only be using the term ECU.
+Throughout the rest of this post, I will only use the term ECU.

 How Does the ECU Work?

-Throughout the ATV, there are almost countless sensors, actuators, valves, and relays that don’t do much on their own.
-But when connected and instructed by the ECU, all these components can work together to make the ATV operate and perform as intended.
+In an ATV, there are numerous sensors, actuators, valves, and relays that individually have limited function.
+But when connected and managed by the ECU, these components work together to ensure the ATV operates and performs as designed.

 For example, these are some of the components that need to work together to make a modern ATV engine run.

-- A crankshaft position sensors register the position of the pistons.
+• A crankshaft position sensor registers the position of the pistons.

-The ECU gathers the information from these sensors, does the necessary calculations, and send signals back out for adjustments.
+The ECU gathers the information from these sensors, does the necessary calculations, and sends signals back out for adjustments.

 It tells the ignition system when to create a spark and signals how much air and fuel to send into the engine.

-This process continuously manages things like engine idle, valve timing, ignition, and fuel/air mixture to ensure optimal engine performance, fuel economy, and emissions control.
+This process continuously manages engine idle, valve timing, ignition, and fuel/air mixture to ensure optimal engine performance, fuel economy, and emissions control.

 If any sensors register a malfunction, the ACU displays a fault code in the instrument panel for the rider to see.